venu2432/Ride-Booking-Application/README.md

 # Ride Booking Application

 Welcome to the Ride Booking Application repository!
 This Spring Boot application provides a seamless experience for users to book rides and for drivers to accept them.
 Leveraging advanced technologies such as PostgreSQL with the PostGIS extension and the Open Source Routing Machine (OSRM), this application ensures efficient handling of geospatial data and precise distance calculations.
+Additionally, Spring Security has been implemented to ensure that the platform is robust, reliable, and secure for all users.

 ## Table of Contents